-Mornings and evenings you’ll engage with God as you explore his Word through a set of Bible stories from the life of Christ.
-In the afternoons, you’ll hit the trails and share the stories you’re learning with fellow hikers.
-Enjoy campfires and s’mores at night under the stars.
+You will spend your mornings and evenings engaging with God as you explore his Word through a set of Bible stories from the life of Christ.
+In the afternoons, you’ll hit the trails and share the stories you learned with fellow hikers.
+While in the evenings, you will enjoy campfires and s’mores under the stars!

 You will use Bible stories in evangelism and discipleship, and you’ll learn skills in leading small groups.
 You’ll also hear about opportunities to join StoryRunners in our mission to bring God’s word to cultures with little or no Scripture.

-Bring your water shoes for whitewater rafting and your appetite for a tasty meal in a Nepali restaurant during our day of outreach in Estes Park.
+Bring your sense of adventure for ziplining and a ropes course on our “fun” day as well as your appetite for a tasty meal in a Nepali restaurant during our day of outreach in Estes Park.

-We’ll provide the tents and the campfires and the meals, but you’ll need to bring your own sleeping bag, pillow, and camping pad (or your hammock if you want to sleep between the trees!).
-Shuttle service from Denver International Airport to the park is included, but the cost of transportation to Denver is additional.
+We’ll provide the tents and the campfires and the meals, but you’ll need to bring your own sleeping bag, pillow, and camping pad (or your hammock if you want to sleep between the trees!)
+See the packing list in the FAQS section.
+Round trip shuttle service between Denver International Airport and the park is included, but the cost of transportation to Denver is additional.

 Questions?
 Find answers in the FAQs section.
 Don’t find an answer to your question?
 Ask us via the contact form below.